input-output-hk/marlowe-cardano/marlowe-cli/examples/simple/ReadMe.md

 HOUR="$((3600*1000))"
 ```

-The tip is at slot 52120636.
-The current POSIX time implies that the tip of the blockchain should be slightly before slot 52120639.
+The tip is at slot 52640458.
+The current POSIX time implies that the tip of the blockchain should be slightly before slot 52640459.
 Tests may fail if this is not the case.

 ## The Contract

 The contract has a minimum time and a timeout.

 ```
-MINIMUM_TIME="$NOW"
 TIMEOUT_TIME="$((NOW+24*HOUR))"
 ```

-The contract starts no sooner than Sat, 05 Mar 2022 14:17:32 +0000 and will automatically close at Sun, 06 Mar 2022 14:17:32 +0000.
+The contract will automatically close at Sat, 12 Mar 2022 14:41:14 +0000.

 The contract also involves various payments.